programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 Notice that the arguments you enter do not have to have the same names as the arguments named in the function declaration.
-Python knows to use allMyWords everywhere in the function that wordlist appears, since this is given as the first argument.
-Likewise, all instances of n will be replaced by the integer 5 in this case.
-Try changing the 5 to a string, such as “elephants” and see what happens when you run your program.
-Note that because “n” is being used as an integer, you have to ensure the argument sent is also an integer.
+Python knows to use *allMyWords* everywhere in the function that *wordlist* appears, since this is given as the first argument.
+Likewise, all instances of *n* will be replaced by the integer 5 in this case.
+Try changing the 5 to a string, such as "elephants" and see what happens when you run your program.
+Note that because *n* is being used as an integer, you have to ensure the argument sent is also an integer.
 The same is true for strings, floats or any other variable type sent as an argument.

 You can also use a Python shell to play around with the code to get a better understanding of how it works.
-Paste the function declaration for getNGrams (either of the two functions above) into your Python shell.
+Paste the function declaration for *getNGrams* (either of the two functions above) into your Python shell.

 ``` python
 test1 = 'here are four words'